marneypratt/introR4bio/README.md

 If you already have R and RStudio installed on your computer, then please update them if you do not have the latest versions.
 You can use the general instructions for how to update here (just note to use the latest versions of the programs and packages rather than the version listed here) - [I have R Installed](https://jennhuck.github.io/workshops/install_update_R.html#%E2%80%9Ci_have_r_installed%E2%80%9D)

-## Clone this repository from GitHub
+## Clone/copy this repository from GitHub

-(note: it might be helpful to open a duplicate window of this page next to this one or on a separate device so you can more easily read and follow the instructions while you complete these steps)

-This series of instructions will copy all the files you need from here on GitHub to your computer or cloud-based RStudio
+This series of instructions will copy all the files you need from here on GitHub to your computer or cloud-based RStudio.

+For **Option 1 (if you have Git): Clone this repository from GitHub**, you must have Git installed and setup to work with RStudio for this to work.
+If you are working on RStudio Cloud or an RStudio Server then Git is already set up for you and you can follow the **Option 1** instructions

+If you don't have Git installed and you are using a local desktop version of R and RStudio, you can follow these instructions to install and setup Git on your computer (note that this is rather involved, but you only have to do it once): [Happy Git and GitHub for the useR](https://happygitwithr.com/index.html)

+Alternatively, you can skip this section and go to **Option 2: Download this repository from GitHub using the usethis package** below

+### Option 1 (if you have Git): Clone this repository from GitHub

 1. First, click on the green "Code" button in the upper right of this page.